 Tradescantia Care Must-Knows

 The Tradescantia genus contains some of the simplest plants to grow, requiring little maintenance.
 Provide houseplants with general-purpose potting mix and good drainage.
-Most tradescantias prefer growing in moist soil, but because of their fleshy nature they can withstand an occasional drought.
-In tropical climates, they work beautifully as groundcover.
+Most tradescantias prefer growing in moist soil, but because of their fleshy nature, they can withstand an occasional drought.
+In warmer climates, they work beautifully as groundcover.
 Many of the trailing varieties form dense mats and will root everywhere the plants touch the ground.

 Though it may not be necessary, an occasional pruning and grooming of tradescantias will make for a more appealing plant.
 Some types tend to lose their lower leaves, creating unattractive naked stems.
 Luckily, this is easily remedied by pinching the growing tips to encourage branching.
 If old plants are large and seem beyond repair, start a new one from cuttings.
 This is easily done by cutting a small branch, removing the lower leaves (leave a few at the tip) and sticking the cutting in water or soil.
 When starting cuttings in water, once roots emerge, transplant to evenly moist soil.